FRTB may bite harder for Europe’s CVA modellers

 While the market risk pillar of FRTB has received the bulk of the industry’s attention – due to how radically it upset dealers’ modelling-costs-versus-capital-savings calculus – it is CVA capitalisation that may have seen the most sweeping overhaul, due to the complete removal of a modelling option.
 As rulemakers put it in 2017, CVA risk is fiendishly complex, more so than most trading book risks, and as such, “cannot be modelled by banks in a robust and prudent manner”.

-Dealers in Canada, Japan and now Switzerland have provided the petri dishes for banks elsewhere – primarily the European Union and the UK – to gauge how their own capital charges may be reshaped.
+Dealers in Canada, Japan and now Switzerland have provided the petri dishes to gauge how capital charges may be reshaped at banks in other jurisdictions – primarily the European Union and the UK.

 Among the main takeaways so far: counterparty credit spreads weigh more heavily than market risk; the impact of hedges can vary widely; and going for the bare-bones basic approach over the authorisation-only standardised approach does not necessarily make for exploding risk-weighted assets (RWAs).